Sri Zaheer: Career

 After earning her MBA in 1975, Zaheer worked for multinationals such as Tata Consultancy Services and Sandoz (India) Ltd. In 1981, she moved to Nigeria with her husband and began working as a journalist for Business International as well as teaching at a university.
 She attended the Sloan School at the Massachusetts Institute of Technology from 1986 to 1992, where she completed a dissertation comparing the role of incentives and culture on risk-taking and performance in U.S. and Japanese banks.

 Carlson School of Management, University of Minnesota

 Zaheer accepted a faculty position as assistant professor at the University of Minnesota’s Carlson School of Management in 1992.
 She has held a number of positions at the school, including as a department chair, PhD coordinator, and the associate dean of faculty and research.
 Her work has been honored by such organizations as the Academy of International Business and the Academy of Management.
 She is a Fellow of the Academy of International Business, and a former Consulting Editor of the Journal of International Business Studies.

 On March 8, 2012, Zaheer was appointed dean of the Carlson School of Management.
-She is the twelfth person to hold the position, the second woman to do so, and the first person of Indian descent to serve as dean at the University of Minnesota.
+She was the twelfth person to hold the position, the second woman to do so, and the first person of Indian descent to serve as dean at the University of Minnesota.